 - I plan to start MCT’s Town Level and work through Grammar Town before starting up Fix-It for the year.
 We’ll analyze sentences on the days we’re not doing Fix-It, and we’ll keep going with the writing, poetry, and vocab.

 - Our writing focus will continue to be on projects I generate based on whatever else we’re studying.
-We’ll definitely participate in NaNoWriMo again, and I’m hoping to do more varieties of writing (how-to, descriptive, persuasive, 3- and 5-paragraph essays) instead of merely narrative/creative.
+We’ll definitely participate in NaNoWriMo again, and I’m hoping to do more varieties of writing (how-to, descriptive, persuasive, 5-paragraph essays) instead of merely narrative/creative.

 - Spanish – As I mentioned in last year’s post, I haven’t been thrilled with the results I’m seeing from Duolingo.
 The only Spanish classes available in my area are for preschoolers, but I’m hoping I can hire a high school or college student to do some little immersion activities with my kids each week in addition to Spanish videos.
 My focus for the year is going to be on speaking and understanding; grammar, reading, etc. can come later.